urho3d/urho3d/Readme.txt

 Android build process
 ---------------------

-First build desktop Urho3D to make sure the models from the SourceAssets directory are converted.
-Then copy Bin/Data and Bin/CoreData directories to the Android/assets directory.
-Finally execute the following commands in the Android
+First copy Bin/Data and Bin/CoreData directories to the Android/assets directory (you can use the provided batch file CopyData.bat.)
+Next, execute the following commands in the Android directory:
-directory:

 - android update project -p . (only needed on the first time)
 - ndk-build